lorenzulrich/Sitegeist.LostInTranslation/README.md

         automaticTranslation: true
 ```

-Also, automatic translation for all types derived from `Neos.Neos:Node` is enabled by default:
+Furthermore, automatic translation for all types derived from `Neos.Neos:Node` is enabled by default:

 ```yaml
 'Neos.Neos:Node':